-E-commerce is changing how we buy and sell, and getting a handle on GST and what it means for online business is more important than ever.
-Marketplaces like Amazon, Flipkart, and Snapdeal have really shaken things up in India’s market, changing how we think about sales and taxes.
+E-commerce is changing how we buy and sell, and as a result, getting a handle on GST and what it means for online business is more important than ever.
+Furthermore, marketplaces like Amazon, Flipkart, and Snapdeal have really shaken things up in India’s market, thus changing how we think about sales and taxes.
 In this blog, we will look closely at how e-commerce deals with GST.
-We’ll cover everything from the basics of e-commerce gst compliance to how online sales taxation rules work, and even how the place where goods are delivered plays a big role.
+We’ll cover everything from the basics of e-commerce GST compliance to how online sales taxation rules work.
+Then, we’ll also explain how the place where goods are delivered plays a big role.
 Let’s break this down and make it simple to understand.

 -